CallistoSecurity/Smart-contract-auditing/README.md

 Although we provide free audits, we ask our customers to understand that real people work in our organization, but not automated tests.
 We strongly recommend using specifically designed tools for debugging and testing.
 We also recommend using automated tests to verify minor changes and fixes.

 Please, only submit your code for review once the development of the smart-contract is in its final stage and the contract is ready for deployment.

-Only the first audit of a smart-contract code is free.
-If a customer submits an updated smart-contract for re-audit then it will be necessary to pay for the re-audit ($0,6 per line of code).

 Re-auditing of a smart-contract includes a full check of the smart-contract code, as any minor changes could affect the overall behavior of the smart-contract.
 Even if 10 lines of code were changed, the entire smart contract will be re-audited.